 Have you seen the animated motion film Chicken Run?
 It is a story of a bunch of farmed chickens trying to escape.
 Unfortunately, they are always getting caught.
 They were required to produce eggs daily, or the terrifying farm mistress would slaughter them whole.
 The chickens couldn’t just fly away.

 Chicken’s Flight Ability: Is It True?

 A chicken is a bird.
 Birds can fly, so can’t a chicken fly?
 The short answer to the previous question is yes; they can, but not too far.

-The flight is an incredibly beneficial skill for long travels, prey hunting, and most especially for escaping.
+Flight is an incredibly beneficial skill for long travels, prey hunting, and most especially for escaping.
 However, the price of a flight is pretty high.
-It limits the weight, and body size, moreover, takes a lot of energy.
+It limits weight, and body size, moreover, takes a lot of energy.

 This scenario provides a more natural understanding that if a bird species do not fly much, this bird is conserving energy for other purposes.
 Historically, people groups have domesticated chickens for so many years.

 When a particular bird species stop facing a demand for a flight, it can choose to refrain from it.
 At the same time, it changes some bodily features to adapt to this minute behavior.

 Throughout the adaptation, a bird’s wings may begin to shrink, and its hollow bones may become dense.
 Their brawny feathers may start to become light and soft.
 Chickens are known to have small wings and large, bulky muscles than other bird species, which explains why chickens experience a hard time taking off.

 Michael Habib is an assistant professor at the University of Southern California who specializes in the biological sciences.
 Michael Habib said, “They’re so close to being completely flightless that you don’t necessarily have to put a roof over them to keep them in.”

 You will notice a particular flight pattern of the chicken: